Pigpog/discord-rich-presence-cli/README.md

 As soon as the end timestamp is entered, your rich presence is updated, and the input process begins again.

-Leaving a prompt blank will clear the presence and reset the input loop, prompting for Details again.
+Leaving a prompt blank will reset the input loop, prompting for Details again.
+Leaving the Details prompt blank will clear the presence.

 ## Compiling